 Some privacy professionals have the mistaken belief that by reporting every single incident they are meeting their notification obligations.
 The opposite is true.
 Failing to assess the sensitivity of exposed data and the severity of each incident to determine the potential risk of harm—and thus your obligation to notify or not—is, in fact, noncompliance and can actually harm your business.

-Over-reporting can erode the confidence that customers, patients, members, partners, and others have in your ability to protect their privacy.
+Over-reporting data breaches can erode the confidence that customers, patients, members, partners, and others have in your ability to protect their privacy.
 They may wonder just how secure your business is if you continually report breaches, even minor ones.
-That can cost you, a lot.
-An Accenture Strategy Research Report reveals that trust, traditionally viewed as a “soft corporate issue,” has very real impact on the bottom line.
-In fact, at least $180 billion in revenue is at stake across the 54% of companies in the Accenture analysis that experienced a drop in trust.
+That can cost you… a lot.
+The number one driver of brand trust among global consumers is that a brand respects and protects customers’ data, privacy and security.
+Traditionally viewed as a “soft corporate issue,” protecting consumers’ privacy has a very real impact on the bottom line.

 Regulators, too, may wonder what’s amiss and subject you to greater regulatory scrutiny.
-Before the GDPR came into effect, the Irish Deputy Data Protection Commissioner warned that data controllers must perform a risk analysis before making a notification and that controllers who over-notify could face enforcement action.
-Despite this advice, the UK Deputy Information Commissioner reported that the ICO has received approximately 500 calls a week to its breach reporting line since May 25, 2018.
+Before the GDPR came into effect in May 2018, the Irish Deputy Data Protection Commissioner warned that data controllers must perform a risk analysis before making a notification and that controllers who over-notify could face enforcement action.
+Despite this advice, the UK Deputy Information Commissioner reported that the ICO received approximately 500 calls a week to its breach reporting line.

 Under-reporting is dangerous, too

-Equally risky is the under-reporting of data breaches.
+Equally risky is under-reporting data breaches.
 By missing notification requirements, organizations may face significant fines and penalties.
-Uber was fined $148 million for waiting a year to notify its drivers that hackers stole their personal information.
-And Altaba, formerly known as Yahoo!, agreed to pay a $35 million penalty for failing to disclose its massive cybersecurity breach to investors.
+WhatsApp was fined $255 million for a series of cross-border data protection infringements under the General Data Protection Regulation (GDPR).
+And Amazon, received one of the biggest GDPR fines to date at $847 million for failing to disclose a massive cybersecurity breach to investors.

 As with over-reporting, failing to notify diminishes consumer confidence and thus can take a financial toll.
 Regarding the trust issue, Michael Lyman, senior managing director at Accenture Strategy, said, “Our research proves that no company is immune to the impact of a drop in trust on the bottom line.
 U.S. companies must adopt a top-down culture that fully bakes trust into the company’s strategy, operations and broader DNA.
 Those who don’t are putting their future revenues at risk.”

 Often, organizations have inconsistent, manual processes for breach determination that are subject to human bias and interpretation.
-Add that to the complexity of notification laws and the high volume of incidents, and it’s no wonder that so many privacy professionals miss the mark when it comes to reporting.
+Add that to the complexity of notification laws and the high volume of incidents, and it’s no wonder that so many privacy professionals miss the mark when it comes to reporting data breaches.